 Time passed, as did a lot of other stuff, regularly and often.

-I am at the 4 month point now and there is still some way to go, still more of the story to unfold, apparently with some folks it takes years to properly recover.
-For the time being at least improvements are continuing and there are compensations to a life-time ban on eating Cornish Pasties, fresh crusty bread and the wife’s legendary meat pies.
-I can now safely and with some relish enjoy a double helping of Pavlova and quantities of the truly magnificent Stilton cheese without batting either an eyelid or toilet lid!
+There are compensations to a life-time ban on eating Cornish Pasties, fresh crusty bread and the wife’s legendary meat pies.
+I can now safely and with some relish enjoy a double helping of Pavlova and quantities of the truly magnificent Dorset Blue Vinney cheese without batting either an eyelid or toilet lid!